 - Preheat the oven to 350°F, and coat 13 muffin cups with nonstick cooking spray.
 (If using liners, then line 13 muffins cups with liners and coat them with cooking spray.)

 - In a medium bowl, whisk together the flour, pumpkin spice, baking powder, baking soda, and salt.
-In a separate bowl, whisk together the butter, egg whites, vanilla extract, and liquid stevia.
+In a separate bowl, whisk together the butter or coconut oil, egg whites, vanilla extract, and liquid stevia.
 Add in the pumpkin purée and Greek yogurt, stirring until no large lumps remain.
 Stir in the milk.
 Alternate between adding the flour mixture and water, beginning and ending with the flour mixture, and stirring just until incorporated.
 (For best results, add the flour mixture in 3 equal parts.)
 Gently fold in the carrots, apples, raisins, pecans, and coconut.

 Notes